CatX711/CatX711/README.md

 Yes, I have a website (now multiple)!
 All coded by me on my own to test my html skills.
 I have the code in one of my repositories.
 Sadly, though, I can't seem to get my css to work 😅.

-### ⭐️ Things that inspire me!
-Also..
-Other Cool Stuff ⭐️

-My dad (of course), as my mum doesn't really like programming, and, a few popular developers, such as Ctiptopper (thanks for the follow, mate!) and insolitum!

 # One Final Note